bucardo/bucardo_org/Bucardo/operations/newtable.md

 Adding a new table to an existing sync in Bucardo
 -------------------------------------------------

 Adding a new table to an existing [sync](/Bucardo/object_types/sync) is a fairly easy process.
-This process that Bucardo already knows about the table: if not, just run:
+This process that Bucardo already knows about the table; if not, just run:

     bucardo add all tables

 The next step is:

-    bucardo update sync <syncname> add table <tab1> <tab2> ...
+    bucardo update sync <syncname> add table <table1> <table2> ...

 This adds one or more tables to an existing sync, by adding them to the source [herd](/Bucardo/object_types/herd) for this sync.
 If the tables are already in the sync, no changes are made.